Canon RF 20mm F1.4 L VCM Lens Review

 16mm | 20mm | 24mm | 28mm | 35mm

-APS-C sensor format cameras utilize a smaller portion of the image circle, and that means a scene is framed more tightly, with 1.6x being the angle of view multiplier for Canon's lineup.
-This lens's APS-C angle of view features a 32mm full-frame equivalent, close to the ultra-popular 35mm angle of view.
+APS-C sensor format cameras utilize a smaller portion of the image circle, which means a scene is framed more tightly.
+Canon's lineup features a 1.6x angle of view multiplier, giving this lens's APS-C angle of view a 32mm full-frame equivalent, close to the ultra-popular, extremely useful 35mm angle of view.
 This angle of view shifts this lens's uses toward portraiture, product photography, documentary, and general-purpose use.

 Max Aperture